apache/echarts-doc/en/option-gl/component/globe.md

 ### distance(number) = null

-The distance from the overlay to the surface of the earth.
+The distance from the overlay to the surface of the globe.

 Valid when [type](~globe.layers.type) is `'overlay'`.

 ### texture(string|HTMLImageElement|HTMLCanvasElement|EChartsInstance)

-The texture of the earth.
+The texture of the globe.
 Support for the string of image paths, images object or Canvas objects.

 It also supports to use an echarts example as a texture directly, in which case mouse actions on Earth will be linked to the echarts instance used on the texture.